Health Benefits of Rapeseed Oil

 Why it’s a healthy choice

 One of the driving forces behind rapeseed oil’s popularity is its nutritional benefits.
 Most people are aware of olive oil’s healthy credentials as it’s the backbone of the Mediterranean diet.
 But many people are unaware of the nutritional benefits of rapeseed oil.

 Rapeseed oil not only contains plant sterols and is a rich source of vitamin E, a natural antioxidant, but it most famously has a beneficial fat profile:

 - It’s high in unsaturated fats, particularly mono-unsaturated.
 As it’s mostly made up of mono-unsaturates, it’s classed as a mono-unsaturated fat.
-Replacing saturated fats in the diet with unsaturated fats such as rapeseed oil has been shown to reduce cholesterol, which lowers risk of heart disease.
+Replacing saturated fats with unsaturated fats such as rapeseed oil in the diet contributes to the maintenance of normal cholesterol levels, which may reduce the risk of heart disease.

 Understand more about fats and cholesterol See the nutritional composition of rapeseed oil